Search

 The house in this digital image was constructed about 1823 in New Haven, Connecticut.
 The floor plan was devised by the Webster family in consultation with a local builder.
 The home was arranged to accommodate two elderly people who found large, drafty rooms and stair climbing a hardship.
 Noah was nearly sixty-five when he moved in, bringing his wife Rebecca, four of his seven children, and a free black servant.

-- Dining Room in Noah Webster Home, Greenfield Village, 1947 - Henry Ford admired textbook pioneer and spelling reformer Noah Webster.
+- Noah Webster Home in Greenfield Village, September 2007 - Henry Ford admired textbook pioneer and spelling reformer Noah Webster.
 Ford purchased Webster's New Haven, Connecticut, home and moved it to Greenfield Village in 1936 to join a growing list of historic buildings in Ford's outdoor museum in Dearborn, Michigan.
-This image shows the house's interior in 1947.
+This image shows the house's exterior in 2007.

 - Collections - Artifact

 Henry Ford admired textbook pioneer and spelling reformer Noah Webster.
 Ford purchased Webster's New Haven, Connecticut, home and moved it to Greenfield Village in 1936 to join a growing list of historic buildings in Ford's outdoor museum in Dearborn, Michigan.
-This image shows the house's interior in 1947.
+This image shows the house's exterior in 2007.

 - Collections - Artifact